CoryC3K/FLSun-Q5/README.md

 As with all software that someone else made: Use it at your own risk!
 If it breaks anything, I'm waiving all reponsibility.

+# Wifi
+My kit also came with the WiFi module, but I haven't played around with that yet.
+Apparently it just involves activating it in Marlin, and flashing your own Wifi Access Point info using a procedure similar to flashing the main board, but again I haven't done it myself yet.

 # Marlin Build Notes

 This is mostly for me to remember 'why' I did things...

+## build command

+'pio run' (i'm using the PIO build system in windows and whatnot)

 ## Marlin display mode